 As you can see, the Federal law and the State law are quite similar in their definitions of domestic abuse (violence).
 However, it is important to note that both the Federal and State law require some sort of physical force or threat of physical force.
 Occasionally, overly zealous law enforcement officers or prosecutors will charge a person criminally with a domestic abuse offense where, in reality, there is no evidence of physical force or threat of physical force.
 Nevertheless, if you have been charged with a domestic abuse offense it would be in your best interest to hire an experienced and aggressive attorney who can advocate on your behalf right away.
 In addition, if domestic abuse has not been added on as an enhancer to an underlying criminal charge, but there are in fact allegations of domestic abuse in the charging documents that have been filed with the court, it is still possible for a person to be subject to the Federal gun prohibition, banning that person from ever owning a gun again, and if they do they can be prosecuted in federal court and be sent to federal prison for up to 10 years.

 Losing your right to own or possess a firearm is a serious consequence of any criminal charge and many of my clients find that penalty to be more serious than any fines or jail that may be imposed.

-You must not rely on the information on this website as an alternative to legal advice from an attorney.
-If you have any specific questions about any legal matter you should consult with an attorney immediately.
+You must not rely on the information on this website as an alternative to legal advice from an attorney or other professional legal service provider.
+If you have any specific questions about any legal matter you should consult you attorney or other professional legal services provider.
 You should never delay seeking legal advice, disregard legal advice, or commence or discontinue any legal action because of information on this website.

-The law firm of Simon & Feldhausen, LLC is a Green Bay law office comprised of Green Bay attorneys who are experienced in the areas of OWI and how those charges can impact a person’s employment, freedom, driver’s license, and other areas of a person’s life.
+The law firm of Simon & Feldhausen, LLC is a Green Bay law office made up of Green Bay attorneys/lawyers who are experienced in the area of criminal defense and how those charges can impact a person’s employment, freedom, driver’s license, and other areas of a person’s life.